kfitz/reading-notebook/en/pages/borgman.md

-Borgman, Christine L. Scholarship in the Digital Age: Information, Infrastructure, and the Internet.
+# Borgman, Christine L. *Scholarship in the Digital Age: Information, Infrastructure, and the Internet*.
 Cambridge, Mass: MIT Press, 2007.

 "While the new technologies receive the most attention, it is the underlying social and policy changes that are most profound and that will have the most lasting effects on the future scholarly environment."
 (Borgman xvii)

-1. Scholarship at a Crossroads
+## 1. Scholarship at a Crossroads

 "This is a critical juncture in building the next generation of scholarly information infrastructure.
 The technology has advanced much more quickly than has our understanding of its present and potential uses.
 Social research on scholarly practices is essential to inform the design of tools, services, and policies.
 Design decisions made today will determine whether the Internet of tomorrow enables imaginative new forms of scholarship and learning -- or whether it simply reinforces today's tasks, practices, laws, business models, and incentives."
 (Borgman 3)